 In addition to wearing a SCBA, you should consider these safety suggestions (Ontario Fire Service, Firefighters Guidance #3-2; Fire Engineering):

 Another tip for firefighters concerns smoking.
 If you smoke, now is the time to quit.
 Tobacco use weakens your lungs and enhances the effects of asbestos.
 Smoking alone can cause lung cancer.
 Asbestos exposure alone can cause lung cancer.
-However, combining smoking and asbestos exposure creates a lung cancer risk that is much higher than just adding the two risks together.
+However, combining smoking and asbestos exposure creates a multiplicative synergistic lung cancer risk that is much higher than just adding the two risks together.
 For information about how to stop smoking, see Health Benefits of Quitting Smoking and the Tobacco Information and Prevention Source.

 If you or a loved one were exposed to asbestos while employed as a firefighter and developed mesothelioma or other severe health issues, you could be entitled to compensation.
 Get in touch with an attorney today to learn more about your options for legal recourse and to discuss potential firefighter asbestos exposure suits.